RodEfraim/SyslogServer-for-Docker-Containers/README.md

 sudo docker-compose up -d
 ```

 This docker command will spin up the syslogserver, container5 and container6 docker containers.
-Note that container5 and container6 are just dummy containers used to demonstrate that syslogserver can indeed store the logs from other docker microservices.
+Note that container5 and container6 are just dummy containers used to demonstrate that syslogserver can indeed store the logs from other dockerer containers.

-To see the centralized logs you can enter the syslogser by running the command below and navigativng to /var/log/docker
+To see the centralized logs you can enter the syslogserver by running the command below and then navigativng to /var/log/docker

 ```
 sudo docker exec -it syslogserver /bin/sh